pantheon-systems/documentation/source/content/guides/decoupled/no-starter-kit/01-introduction.md

 integration: [--]
 ---

-Front-End Sites on Pantheon allows you to use [decoupled architecture](/guides/decoupled/overview/#what-is-a-decoupled-site) to separate your frontend and backend into distinct entities.
+Front-End Sites on Pantheon allow you to use [decoupled architecture](/guides/decoupled/overview/#what-is-a-decoupled-site) to separate your frontend and backend into distinct entities.

 You can create your Front-End Site without a starter kit, however, Pantheon provides several starter kits to streamline the process.